Gdpgt/Hotel_booking_app/README.md

 ## Hotel Booking and Reservation System

-A Python command-line app that allows users to choose and book available hotels, make payments, and receive a reservation receipt.
+A Python command-line based app that allows users to choose and book available hotels, make payments, and receive a reservation receipt.
 The program uses pandas for data manipulation and reading CSV files to manage hotel information, credit card details, and user credentials.

 ## Usage